This content is associated with a legacy version of the Replicated product. For the current Replicated product documentation, see docs.replicated.com.

 When installing a highly available cluster, the script will prompt for a load balancer address.
 The load balancer can be preconfigured by passing in the

 load-balancer-address=<host:port> flag.
 This load balancer should be configured to distribute traffic to all healthy control plane nodes in its target list.
 This should be a TCP forwarding load balancer.
 The health check for an apiserver is a TCP check on the port the kube-apiserver listens on (default value :6443).
 For more information on the kube-apiserver load balancer see https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver.
-In the absence of a load balancer, all traffic will be routed to the first master.
+In the absence of a load balancer, all traffic will be routed to the first primary.

 load-balancer-address=<host:port> flag.
 The script will prompt you to rerun the node join scripts on all other nodes.
 This is necessary to distribute the regenerated certificate files with the new load balancer address to the rest of the cluster.

-replicatedctl cluster node-join-script --master.
+replicatedctl cluster node-join-script --primary.

 - The application shell alias will only work on the node on which the Replicated pod is scheduled.

 - When two primary nodes are joined simultaneously, Etcd can fail due to not enough started members.